eliwats20/Azure-Security-Center-Compliance-Lab/docs/remediation-notes.md

   - VM missing a public IP assignment
   - OS-level firewall settings
 - **Defender for Servers**, **Defender CSPM**, and **Defender for Storage** were intentionally left disabled to avoid triggering paid services.
-- **Secure Score** was observed at 0% due to pending evaluations.
+- **Secure Score** was observed at 81%.
 No critical or high-risk recommendations were present at the time of initial scan.
 - **Compliance benchmark** (MCSB) was active and showed 57 out of 61 controls passed, indicating strong baseline posture.

 ---